 The SteadyClock technology of RME's latest products guarantees an excellent performance in all clock modes.
-Its highly efficient jitter suppression refreshes and clean up any clock signal, and provide the clock signal as reference clock at the word clock output.
+Its highly efficient jitter suppression refreshes and cleans up any clock signal, and provides the clock signal as reference clock at the word clock output.
 At the same time, analog conversion is performed on a guarateed level of highest quality, completely independent from the kind and quality of the used reference clock.
 The cleaned and jitter-freed clock signal can be used as reference clock in any application.
 And the quality of the external (input) clock doesn't matter anymore.

 SteadyClock FS - Excellent performance, redefined

 Today SteadyClock is still the same, with a few small improvements in the latest FS version, like even more efficient filtering, and a design based on a super low jitter reference clock.
 The ADI-2 DAC was the first device in RME's range with SteadyClock FS.
 There is not much to improve with SteadyClock, it has earned its accolades over years of flawless operation in numerous RME devices, guaranteeing that using the internal clock will produce exactly the same sound as when using an external one.
 SteadyClock highly rejects jitter and handles all digital interface formats in an exemplary way.